cloudnativegeo/cloudnativegeo.org/content/blog/20230731-stac-sprint.md

 title = "Join STAC Sprint #8"
 tags = [ "" ]
 slug = "stac-sprint-8"
-summary = "The Cloud-Native Geospatial Foundation, in partnership with the SpatioTemporal Asset Catalog Project Steering Committee (STAC PSC), announces the first in-person STAC sprint since the pandemic."
+summary = "The Cloud-Native Geospatial Foundation, in partnership with the SpatioTemporal Asset Catalog Project Steering Committee (STAC PSC), announces STAC Sprint #8, to be held in Philadelphia from September 26th to 28th."
 +++

 The Cloud-Native Geospatial Foundation, in partnership with the [SpatioTemporal Asset Catalog](https://stacspec.org) Project Steering Committee (STAC PSC), is excited to announce the first in-person STAC sprint [since 2019](https://medium.com/radiant-earth-insights/join-stac-sprint-5-ogc-api-hackathon-november-5-7-48178137f778).
 The 8th STAC sprint will take place in Philadelphia, PA from September 26th to 28th.
 The sprint has two goals: